telerik/blazor-docs/components/upload/events.md

 The `OnSelect` event fires every time the user selects new files for upload.
 The event arguments provide the list of newly selected files.

-You can cancel the event based on a condition (e.g. some information about the selected files), so that those files will not be populated in the Upload component.
+You can cancel the event based on a condition (for example, some information about the selected files), so that those files will not be populated in the Upload component.

 @[template](/_contentTemplates/upload/notes.md#events-files-carry-client-validation-info)